 As an aid to promote voter confidence in the electoral process, SBE improved the availability and convenience for Virginia citizens to access campaign finance information relating to political campaigns in Virginia.
 The agency accomplished this by: 1) use of computers and internet technologies to deliver campaign finance disclosure information to Virginia's citizens, 2) converting voluminous paper reports filed with SBE to digital or electronic formatted documents and 3) making it easy and convenient for candidates and political committees to file their disclosure reports with SBE electronically.
 Reports filed electronically with SBE are instantly available over the internet to interested citizens.
 Current Virginia law mandates electronic filing for State wide candidates (Governor, Lieutenant Governor and Attorney General).
-General Assembly candidates may file paper reports or file electronic reports prescribed by SBE.
-In 2007 over 60% of the 140 general assembly candidates filed disclosure reports electronically with SBE.
-Additionally, the agency setout to assist local governments in providing campaign finance disclosure reports of local candidates to its citizens.
-At the end of 2007, SBE implemented a statewide central repository of campaign finance disclosure data of local candidates' campaign finance activities.
-The data in the central repository is available for public consumption over the internet.
-As a result of these efforts, interested citizens can conveniently view, on-line, campaign finance disclosure reports for local candidates, general assembly candidates, as well as, candidates for statewide offices.
+General Assembly candidates may file paper reports or file electronically with SBE.
+Additionally, SBE set out to assist local governments in providing campaign finance disclosure reports of local candidates to their local citizens.
+To aid the electorate in making informed decisions at the local level, SBE established, administers and maintains a statewide central repository is available for public consumption over the internet.
+As a result of these efforts, interested citizens, as well as, candidates for statewide offices.

-SBE continues to work to expand access to the electoral process for military and overseas citizens.
+SBE continues its efforts to expand access to the electoral process for military and overseas citizens.
 SBE implemented a program which makes absentee voting more convenient by offering military and overseas citizens the option to receive their absentee ballot by electronically by email.
 Counties and cities which have established central absentee precincts (caps) have the option to offer this service to military personnel serving on active duty overseas, as well as, to overseas citizens.
-The agency set out to encourage and assist more counties and cities to establish central absentee precincts.
-SBE uses the number of county and cities participating in this pilot service as an indicator of success.
 Now, 86 out of 134 (64%) counties and cities in Virginia provide absentee ballots to military and overseas citizens electronically by email.
 Military and overseas citizens who qualify under this program may take advantage of special procedures that allow them to apply for an absentee ballot by e-mail; receive their ballot by e-mail, and in some cases, return their voted ballot by either mail.
+During the November 2008 general election.